-If you have begun Tarot reading and recently heard a lot about starting a Tarot journal, you are probably feeling a little intimidated on where to start.
-However, keeping a Tarot journal is a great way to deepen your connection with your Tarot reading practice and serves as a great tool that you can use as a Tarot reader.
+If you have begun Tarot reading and recently heard a lot about starting a Tarot journal, you are probably feeling a little intimidated about where to start.
+However, keeping a Tarot journal is a great way to deepen your connection with your Tarot reading practice and a great tool for you as a Tarot reader.

-If you are still undecided on whether or not you want to keep a Tarot journal, we have explained below all of the many benefits that come with having your very own Tarot journal.
-We also provide you with a complete guide on how to keep a Tarot journal so it can become a fun and beneficial part of your Tarot reading journey.
+If you are still undecided on whether or not you want to keep a Tarot journal, we have explained below the many benefits of having your very own Tarot journal.
+We also provide a complete guide on keeping a Tarot journal so it can become a fun and beneficial part of your Tarot reading journey.

-If you are looking to be more intuitive and confident in your Tarot reading practice, creating a deeper and more personal connection with your Tarot cards is the key.
+If you want to be more intuitive and confident in your Tarot reading practice, creating a deeper and more personal connection with your Tarot cards is the key.

-By using a Tarot journal, you will be able to record the messages you receive in your readings, keep track of your Tarot card meanings and form such a deep relationship with your cards that the stories you see in a Tarot spread will begin to flow out of you with ease.
+Using a Tarot journal, you can record the messages you receive in your readings, keep track of your Tarot card meanings and form such a deep relationship with your cards that the stories you see in a Tarot spread will begin to flow out of your with ease.

 If you want to become more confident in your readings and would like to be able to connect with your intuition faster, the reasons we have listed below are how keeping a Tarot journal can help you improve as a Tarot reader.